MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/classic-risk-score.md

 ---
-title: Working with the risk score
+title: Classic portal -  Working with the risk score
-description: This article provides instructions for how to use and customize the Defender for Cloud Apps app risk score. ms.date: 01/19/2023 ms.topic: conceptual
+description: Classic portal -  This article provides instructions for how to use and customize the Defender for Cloud Apps app risk score. ms.date: 01/19/2023 ms.topic: conceptual
+ROBOTS: NOINDEX
 ---
-# Working with the risk score
+# Classic portal: Working with the risk score

 [!INCLUDE [Banner for top of topics](includes/banner.md)]